florianbeyer/RandomForest-Classification/README.md

 ## Getting Started

+I am using Anaconda (Python 2.7) and the GDAL package from OSGEO.

-### You only have to prepare yor data:
+### You only have to prepare yor data and you have to define how many tree you want to use:
+1. Choose the number of trees for the Random Forest (default = 500)
-1. The multi-band Remote Sensing image as tif format.
+2. The multi-band Remote Sensing image as tif format.
-2. an image which defines your training dataset in the same extend as the remote sensing image
+3. An image which defines your training dataset in the same extend as the remote sensing image
-3. an image which defines your validation dataset in the same extend as the remote sensing image
+4. An image which defines your validation dataset in the same extend as the remote sensing image

 ### You find a section "INPUT INFORMATION".
 This is the only section where you have to change something in the script (directories and file names).